LiamWBA/Log4J-Huntress-Automate-Script/README.md

 **Running the Script**

 1. First create a list of devices you want to test.
 These can be in the format of IP addresses, Hostnames, CIDR addresses and a range of addresses _(E.G. 192.168.0.2-192.168.0.6)_.
 **The file must be named Targets and saved in the same folder as the python script.
 It must be a text file.
-Each target or range of targets should be saved to its own new line**
+Each target or range of targets should be saved to its own new line in the file**
 3. Load up the Huntress Log4Shell Vulnerability Tester https://log4shell.huntress.com - This is a great tool created by Caleb Stewart, Jason Slagle and John Hammond.
 4. Copy your unique identifier string.
 5. Run the HuntressAutomate.py python script.